vichi99/vagrant_up/README.md

 # Exclude Folder

-If you do not want synchronizate some folder etc. `node_modules` from your virtual machine you can create `symlink`.
-The main reason is to speed up starting node app.
+If you do not want synchronizate some folder from your virtual machine `/vagrant` you can create `symlink`.
+The main reason is would be to speed up some app.

 - Make sure you have this line in your `Vagrantfile` for enable Symlinks.
   ```
     v.customize ["setextradata", :id, "VBoxInternal2/SharedFoldersEnableSymlinksCreate/v-root", "1"]
   ```
+- Then use standard cmd like `ln -s /real_path /symlink_path`

+## Exclude node_modules

+Personally, I do not recommend creat react app in vagrant.
+I waste a lot of time by `npx create-react-app my-app; npm install` instead of coding app.
+You can use Docker.
+By the way here is first step to hell:

 1. Delete the `node_modules` directory if it exists.
 2. Create a directory called, say "node_modules_projectname" in the VM's home directory `(~)` (Some articles and posts recommend making the directory in /tmp, but obviously this is cleared on reboot, so it may not be an optimal experience for this type of thing).
 Because is synchronizate only `/vagrant` path, not `/home/vagrant`.